HannaJurvelin/hannajurvelin/_posts/2019-02-18-ikune-labs.md

 ---
-title: IKUNE LABS
+title: Ikune labs
 layout: post
 categories: graphicdesign
 overlapImages:
   - ikune1.png
   - ikune2.png
 ---

 A logo for an upcoming Oulu based game start-up.
 The logo consists of an angular text and an hourglass/infinity symbol.
 The logo can be used with multiple colour variations, from dark violet to turquose.